H3PHZY/alu-AirBnB_clone_v2/README.md

 ---

 ## Learning Objectives
-By the end of this project, you should be able to:
+By the end of this project, I would be able to:

 ### General:
 1. **Unit Testing**: